 of forceful ideas that emulate the plain truths expressed in 1776 by Thomas

 Paine in his influential pamphlet Common Sense.
-They represent
+These

-an overarching worldview that includes an entire constellation of supporting
+observations represent an overarching worldview that includes an entire

 These understandings have been evolving for many years, but

 have assumed greater urgency in light of the intense political turmoil that has